5/1/1272 17:00 The Anbirujima prisoner of war camp

 “You five go north from the square, you five go south,” he says.
 “Go the city gates on this road, survey the East-West roads and report back.”

-“All the East-West roads are mined, sir!” the north team reports.
+“Mined, sir!” the north team reports.
 “Right up to the beltway!”

-“South gate is closed and the portcullis is down!” the south team reports.
+“They shut the south gate, and the portcullis is down!” the south team reports.
 “The east-west roads to the south are mined.”